fanteastick/quartz-test/content/linux/Wake on Lan.md

 ## WOL on windows laptop

-If your Dell laptop’s Ethernet port light turns off in sleep mode and it doesn’t respond to Wake-on-LAN (WOL), it means the network adapter is losing power during sleep — so it can’t listen for the magic packet.
+If your Dell laptop's Ethernet port light turns off in sleep mode and it doesn't respond to Wake-on-LAN (WOL), it means the network adapter is losing power during sleep — so it can't listen for the magic packet.
 This behavior is common on many laptops because Windows or BIOS power-saving features disable the NIC when sleeping or on battery power.

 ### 1. Keep the NIC powered during sleep
 - Open **Device Manager** → **Network Adapters** → right-click your Ethernet device → **Properties**.